Jmuccigr/pandoc-help/Pandoc + OpenOffice instructions.md

 6. Symlink the copy into the Pandoc templates folder with the name default.opendocument.
 This will now replace the original copy (which you renamed up in #3, so you still have it in case you want/need to restore it).

 7. Make sure your OpenOffice template file has all the necessary styles that you named in default.opendocument.

-8. Bonus: Since I'm keeping all my bibliography in one .bib file, I've added an alias to the pandoc command that includes that file and the citeproc command:
-`alias pandoc='pandoc --reference-odt=/Users/username/Library/Application\ Support/LibreOffice/4/user/template/Your_template.ott --bibliography=~/Documents/My\ Library.bib'`